-- understand and, with support, apply the profession's ethical principles from our Code of Ethics (LINK) - recognise and with support, explore and manage the impact of my own values on professional practice - identify and, with guidance, manage potentially conflicting values and ethical dilemmas - elicit and respect the needs and views of service users, carers and families, and with support, promote their participation in decision-making wherever possible. - recognise and, with support, promote individuals' legal and ethical rights to autonomy and self-determination - promote and protect the privacy and confidentiality of individuals within and outside their families and networks, recognising the requirements of professional accountability and appropriate information sharing.
+- understand and, with support, apply the profession's ethical principles from our Code of Ethics - recognise and with support, explore and manage the impact of my ownvalues on professional practice - identify and, with guidance, manage potentially conflicting values and ethical dilemmas - elicit and respect the needs and views of service users, carers and families, and with support, promote their participation in decision-making wherever possible. - recognise and, with support, promote individuals' legal and ethical rights to autonomy and self-determination - promote and protect the privacy and confidentiality of individuals within and outside their families and networks, recognising the requirements of professional accountability and appropriate information sharing.

 End of first placement: 3.
-DIVERSITY AND EQUALITY - Recognise diversity and apply anti-discriminatory and anti-oppressive principles in practice

-Social workers understand that diversity characterises and shapes human experience and is critical to the formation of identity.
-Diversity is multi-dimensional and includes race, disability, class, economic status, age, sexuality, gender (including transgender), faith and belief, and the intersection of these and other characteristics.
+DIVERSITY AND EQUALITY - Recognise diversity and apply anti-discriminatory and anti-oppressive principles in practice is multi-dimensional and includes race, disability, class, economic status, age, sexuality, gender (including transgender), faith and belief, and the intersection of these and other characteristics.
 We understand that because of difference, and perception of difference, a person's life experience may include oppression, marginalisation and alienation as well as privilege, power and acclaim.
 We identify this and promote equality